Can Kidney Disease be Cured?

 The most concerning type of kidney disease is chronic kidney disease (CKD).
 It is caused by high blood pressure and diabetes.
 In this condition, your kidneys fail to filter extra fluid from your blood and toxins in the manner they should.
 Though it cannot be cured, the treatment of CKD can reduce its progression.

-Chronic kidney disease or ESRD (end-stage renal disease) can cause kidney failure if not addressed in time.
+Chronic kidney disease (CKD) can progress to end-stage renal disease (ESRD), which represents kidney failure, if not addressed in time.
 Thus, kidney transplantation or dialysis is performed at this stage to maintain kidney function.

 Apart from these, kidney disease is also classified into the following types: